“What should we do with our old blog content?” That was the question one of our inbound marketing clients recently asked us.

 Tip #2: Adding Proper H Tags

-In this blog post, the author bolded their “4 tips” but didn’t use proper H-tags.
-This may look okay to a reader, but without a proper H tag, Google struggles to determine the content flow.
+In this blog post, the author bolded their “4 tips” instead of using proper H-tags.
+To the reader, this looks okay, but without proper H tags, Google struggles to determine the content flow.

-Adding H tags to your blog posts makes your content readable and digestible to humans.
+Adding H tags to your blog posts makes your important insights and information digestible to humans.
 It makes it easier for the Google crawler to index and organize your content.
-The easier it is for readers to read and Google to index, the more likely they’ll serve your content to searchers.
+The easier it is for readers to read and Google to index, the more likely Google will present your content in their search results.

 This is something you can do quickly and easily to older content.
-By enhancing older content, you make it accessible and readable to a whole new audience who is looking for answers to their problems.
+By enhancing your older blog articles, you can make them accessible to a fresh audience searching for answers to their problems.

 How To Fix Or Add H Tags